bvds/andes/docs/guides/ios_client_guide/README.md

 <li>Enter your AppleID password:
 {@img iOSAppIDPrompt.png}
 </li>
-<li>Click OK to ensure that you are 17 years old or older:
+<li>Click OK to indicate that you are 17 years old or older:
 {@img iOSAgeRelatedMaterial.png}
 </li>
 <li>Click <b>Open</b> to launch Space Client: